Adam Müller: Positions and theories

-Romanticist
+Romanticism

 In the field of literature and aesthetics, Müller belongs to the Romantic school.
 He is a Romanticist even in his specialty, politics and political economy.
 As Eichendorff says in his Geschichte der poetischen Literatur Deutschlands (new ed., by W. Kosch, Kempten, 1906, p.
 352), Müller "mapped out a domain of his own, the application of Romanticism to the social and political conditions of life."
 Carl Schmitt presented the view that "it is impossible to judge Müller's theory of the state as anything but a matter of aesthetics and style."
 Müller himself declares: "The reconciliation of science and art and of their noblest ideas with serious political life was the purpose of my larger works" (Vermischte Schriften, I, p. iii).

 Economics

 His position in political economy is defined by his strong opposition to Adam Smith's system of materialistic-liberal (so-called classical) political economy, or the so-called industry system.
 He censures Smith as presenting a one-sidedly material and individualistic conception of society, and as being too exclusively English in his views.
-Müller is thus also an adversary of free trade.
+Müller opposed free trade and strongly supported autarky.
 In contrast with the economical individualism of Adam Smith, he emphasizes the ethical element in national economy, the duty of the state toward the individual, and the religious basis which is also necessary in this field.
 Müller's importance in the history of political economy is acknowledged even by the opponents of his religious and political point of view.
 His reaction against Adam Smith, says Roscher (Geschichte der National-Ökonomik, p.
 763), "is not blind or hostile, but is important, and often truly helpful."
 Some of his ideas, freed from much of their alloy, are reproduced in the writings of the historical school of German economists.

+One of Müller's main contributions to economic theory was his book "Versuch einer neuen Theorie des Geldes" (Attempt at a New Theory of Money), published in 1816.
+In this book, Müller defended paper money over metallic money, on the grounds that the "word" or stamp is what gives something a status as money, not the value of the material of which it is composed.
+Müller called this legitimating word or stamp "ideal money", and believed it to be the "'condition of possibility' of money as such".

 The reactionary and feudalistic thought in Müller's writings, which agreed so little with the spirit of the times, prevented his political ideas from exerting a more notable and lasting influence on his age, while their religious character prevented them from being justly appreciated.
 However, Müller's teachings had long-term effects in that they were taken up again by 20th century theorists of corporatism and the corporate state, for example Othmar Spann (Der wahre Staat.
 Vorlesungen über Abbruch und Neubau der Gesellschaft, Vienna, 1921).